ucam-department-of-psychiatry/camcops/docs/source/administrator/server_troubleshooting.rst

 Yes, that works.
 Therefore: fixed as of 2018-07-08, v2.2.4.

-Web browser reports: “DevTools failed to parse SourceMap...”
+Web browser reports: "DevTools failed to parse SourceMap..."
 ------------------------------------------------------------

 In full, the web browser reports: